TonyDorek/eir-part_1/README.md

 # Dynamic Feedback Linearizability of Ingenuity
-Project delveloped for the Elective in Robotics (EiR) course, A.Y.
+Project developed for the Elective in Robotics (EiR) course, A.Y.
 2024-2025

 ## Table of Contents